simonbesnard1/gedidb/doc/user/database.setup.rst

 Setting up PostgreSQL and PostGIS
 =================================

-This guide provides comprehensive instructions for setting up a **PostgreSQL** database with **PostGIS** to handle large-scale GEDI geospatial data using **gediDB**.
+This guide provides comprehensive instructions for setting up a **PostgreSQL** database with **PostGIS** to handle large-scale GEDI geospatial data using gediDB.
 It covers robust security measures, multi-user connection management, and optimization techniques for handling large datasets.
 The instructions are intended for database administrators and developers requiring a high level of security and scalability.

 Prerequisites
 -------------